 - the value or significance of the scholarly/artistic product anticipate

 - the benefits to the University of the proposed leave (e.g., improved scholarly visibility, enriched undergraduate courses, etc.)

 - (optional) Supporting letters from University or non-University persons

-NOTE: If a department is submitting more than one application, the chair or director should include an additional letter that ranks the leaves in order of priority.
+NOTE: If a department is submitting more than one application, the chair or director should send the Divisional Dean and email that ranks the leaves in order of priority.

-The department should retain copies of all submitted applications and letters.
+The department should retain local copies of all submitted applications and letters.

-After reviewing the materials, the Divisional Dean will approve or deny the request and notify the applicant and the chair of the decision.
+After reviewing the materials, the Divisional Dean will approve or deny the request and the Dean's office will notify the applicant and the chair of the decision.
 An approved application will be forwarded to Academic Human Resources.
-Academic Human Resources will upload sabbatical leaves prior to the leave quarter.

 A faculty member may apply for a full or partial leave of absence without salary.
 Applications should be submitted in Workday by the faculty member or the unit's Academic partner - for details, please see the Leave of Absence - Leave Without Pay user guide.
 Note that you must enter the leave percent as a comment on the initial absence request.
 In situations where the faculty member is unable to submit on their own behalf, the unit's Academic Partner may submit for them - however, in this situation, the Academic Partner must also upload a copy of the request from the faculty member to Maintain Worker Documents.
 Supplemental documentation is not required unless requested by the department chair, however the leave FTE must be entered into the comments section of the process.
 A faculty member buying out his/her time on grant or contract funds does not need to file a leave application.
 Once the absence request has been approved, the Academic Partner must enter the associate time off for the employee to reach the correct paid FTE.